 The piercing line is a bullish reversal candlestick pattern found at the end of a bearish trend that helps traders find potential reversal zones.

-Being one of the few two candlesticks patterns, the piercing line pattern consists of two consecutive candles with a first bearish candlestick and a second bullish candle having long bodies and short lower and upper wicks.
+Being one of the few two candlestick patterns, the piercing line pattern consists of two consecutive candles with a first bearish candlestick and a second bullish candle having long bodies and short lower and upper wicks.
 Further, the close of the second bullish candle must be above 50% of the preceding bearish candle.

 There are several things to keep in mind to identify the piercing line pattern.
 First, the pattern appears at the bottom of a downward trend.
 Secondly, it includes a long bearish candle followed by a long bullish candle that must be at least 50% of the length of the previous candlestick.